myobie/nathanherald.com/content/writing/digital-card-catalog/index.md

 Using Apple’s Messages can also be confusing: if I delete a message, then does it delete it for the other person? _(No, it doesn’t.)_

 I prefer software that is immediate: I would almost always rather use chat over email.
 But I also prefer software that is visible: I don’t like to be confused about who can see what.
-But digital paper solutions are not enough on their own.

 ## Digital paper isn’t enough